 Top three most important items in your dance bag?

-- Two tennis balls – I wrap two tennis balls with duck tape and then I use it to roll my spin.
+- Two tennis balls – I wrap two tennis balls with duck tape and then I use it to roll my spine.